-Every fall Bicycle Coalition staff and volunteers stand on corners and bridges in Philadelphia and count bicycles.1 We do this to spot trends and better inform the ways we work to make bicycling a safe and fun way to get around for anyone in Greater Philadelphia.
+Every fall Bicycle Coalition staff and volunteers stand on corners and bridges in Philadelphia and count bicycles.[1.
+Our 2014 bike counts are coming up!
+If you want to help with this effort, visit our volunteer page.]
+We do this to spot trends and better inform the ways we work to make bicycling a safe and fun way to get around for anyone in Greater Philadelphia.

 Today we are proud to release a fact report on the state of bicycling in Philadelphia.
 Bike PHL Facts draws on Bicycle Coalition and U.S. Census Bureau data to paint a picture of Philadelphia bicycling and put our city in a national context.

 Lessons Within Philadelphia

 Bicycling Continues to Rise | Between 2005 and 2013, bicycle commuting rates across the Schuylkill River rose 260%.

 Infrastructure Matters | The South Street Bridge carries 44% of all bicycles across the Schuylkill during rush hour.
 By contrast, the Market Street Bridge carries only 10%.
 The main difference?
 The bike lanes on the South Street Bridge and the easy connection to bike lanes on Spruce, 33rd Street, and South Street.

 Growth Outside the Core | Since 2009, the biggest growth in bicycle commuting rates have taken place outside of the tradition bicycling centers of Center and South Philly.
 Southwest Philadelphia, Brewerytown/Temple University area, and Fishtown/Kensington all experienced dramatic increases in bicycle commuting rates, as measured by the U.S. Census Bureau.